Father Andrew Burke

 The investigators affirmatively concluded that the Pueblo Diocese “deliberately created a false impression for parishioners and the public” about its knowledge of the dangers posed by Burke throughout his ministry and as recently as 2004, when it claimed that it had no idea Burke sexually abused children before the first victim came forward.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pueblo.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Pueblo in Colorado.
 If you need a lawyer because you were sexually abused by a priest in Colorado, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Pueblo now have legal options to recover damages due to a compensation fund created for victims, but filing deadlines apply so do not delay in reaching out to us.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Pueblo now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Colorado and nationwide.
 We can help.

 Contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.